DelanoMarcell/blog/_tabs/about.md

 order: 4
 ---

-I'm Delano, and welcome to my blog.
-I started this blog to write about some of the things that interest me, I think that blogging will reinforce my learning, and also allow me to share some of the things I learn along my dev journey.
-I am a computer science graduate and software engineer.
+My name is Delano Martin, and I’m a software engineer.

+I started this blog as a way to reinforce my learning through writing.
+It serves as a space to organize my thoughts and document my software dev journey.
+When I’m not coding or blogging, you’ll probably find me playing video games with friends.

+Thanks for visiting — I hope you find something valuable here.
+Please read a post and let me know your thoughts by leaving a comment.

+>"You don’t have to be great to start, but you have to start to be great."
+> ~ Henry Ford